makerdao/community/governance/votes/Executive vote - May 11, 2022.md

 - The [Stability Fee](https://manual.makerdao.com/parameter-index/vault-risk/param-stability-fee) will be lowered on WBTC-A and WBTC-B Vault Types based on the recomendation of the [MakerDAO Open Market Committee](https://forum.makerdao.com/t/parameter-proposal-group-makerdao-open-market-committee/7355), as detailed below.

 If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
-- wstETH-B will be onboarded to the protocol with the initial parameters detailed below.
+- wstETH-B (Wrapped Lido Staked ETH) will be onboarded to the protocol with the initial parameters detailed below.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**